 The word learning is originally related to “teaching somebody” and “trick.”
 Furthermore, learning also etymologically related to “tracing something.”
 The conclusion is that learning is a process to acquire new knowledge.
 Learning is the precondition for the brain to store experiences and to use those experiences in our actions to gain benefits and prevent damage.

 Formation of synapses

 Learning processes during the first six months of a baby’s life hold great significance for the development of the nervous system.
 Environmental stimuli and experiences also play a role in this process since they lead to the formation of new synapses and the improvement of already existing synaptic connections.
 The ability for the brain to from and improve these connections is referred to as neuroplasticity, whether they are based on physiological or neuroanatomical conditions.

 How do infants learn?

 Most brain cells are already formed during pregnancy.
 However, an infant’s nerve cells still cannot communicate at the time of birth, since they are not yet connected with each other.
 These connections are developed during the first three years of life.
 This process takes place by developing dendrites, which enable cells to absorb information.
 Moreover, synaptic connections, which are responsible for relaying information, are formed.
 The extent of these connections is far greater than what is required.
 This makes it easy to make adjustments later on anywhere they are needed.

 Learning capacity of babies

 Babies react strongly to stimuli.
 This is also an important indication that a learning process is carried out.
 Besides, these stimuli are necessary for the brain to even be able to develop at all.
 This means that an environment with few stimuli hinders the development of babies.

-During this development stage, the ability to differentiate faces and vocal sounds is better developed than it is in adults, which enables the baby to differentiate between close reference persons, intimates, and strangers.
+During this development stage, the ability to differentiate faces and vocal sounds are better developed than it is in adults, which enables the baby to differentiate between close reference persons, intimates, and strangers.
 After the first imprinting to the personal surroundings, the baby loses a certain amount of flexibility considering its mental abilities.
 However, learning processes become more specific.
 This development takes place during the first six months of life.